Some of the offers below are no longer available and may be out of date

 Extra perks and benefits

-As if the high cash back rate, welcome bonus and introductory APR for balance transfers and purchases weren’t enough, there are additional features that would make you think this card would have an annual fee.
+As if the high cash rewards rate, welcome bonus and introductory APR for balance transfers and purchases weren’t enough, there are additional features that would make you think this card would have an annual fee.
 They include cellphone protection, auto rental collision damage waiver coverage, travel and emergency assistance services, extended warranty protection, Visa Signature Concierge Services and additional perks at Luxury Hotel Collection properties.

 Redeeming cash rewards